Avenged Sevenfold (1999-present): a Heavy Metal band from Huntington Beach, USA.

-nder the stewardship of the original line-up of M. Shadows, Zacky Vengeance, The Rev and Matt Wendt, Avenged Sevenfold (abbreviated as 'A7X') formed in 1999 in Huntington Beach, California.
+nder the stewardship of the original line-up of M. Shadows (Real Name: Matthew Charles Sanders; vocals), Zacky Vengeance (guitar), The Rev (Real Name: James "Jimmy" Owen Sullivan; drums) and Matt Wendt (bass), Avenged Sevenfold (abbreviated as 'A7X') formed in 1999 in Huntington Beach, California.
 M Shadows came up with the name from Genesis 4:24 (the story of Cain and Abel from The Bible).
 The stage names used by the band members were originally their highschool nicknames.
 Matt Wendt was not around long for he was later replaced by Justin Sane on bass (ex-Suburban Legends).

 Having found a new bassist in the form of Johnny Christ, the group released their second studio album, Waking the Fallen, on 'Hopeless Records' in August 2003.
 The album featured a more refined and mature sound production in comparison to their previous work.
 The band then participated on the Vans Warped Tour, and again in 2004, as well as recording a video for their song Unholy Confessions gaining rotation on MTV2's Headbanger's Ball.
 The act ended the year by signing to 'Warner Brothers".

 City of Evil, the band's third album and major label debut, was released on June 7, 2005 and debuted at No.30 on the Billboard 200 chart, selling over 30,000 copies in its first week of release.
 It utilized a more classic metal sound than their previous works featuring a more metalcore style sound; the album is also notable for the absence of screamed and growled vocals.